datacarvel/Wikipedia-Music-Data/README.md

 This is what was web scraped below, an example with Dubstep.
 I was grabbing the table data next to "Stylistic origins", "Derivative forms", "Cultural origins" and so on.

 ![An infobox from Wikipedia!](http://scarufel.com/wp-content/uploads/2018/09/infobox.png)

+If something isn't clear in the code just give me a shout! steevecarvel@gmail.com